begin-again/angular-http-with-q/README.md

           if(err.status !== 500){
             $q.resolve('123')
           } else {
-            return err.status; // will be na input into the _failure_ function of the next _then_ }
+            return err.status; // will be an input into the _failure_ function of the next _then_ }
         }
       );